-- Serve on a minimum of one standing committee.
+- Serve on a minimum of one SGA Atlanta campus standing committee.

-- Write legislation with a student senator as a sponsor.
+- Write legislation with a student senator as a sponsor, as appropriate.

-The selection process of head liaisons will be as follows:
+The selection process of head liaisons for the freshman group and for the transfer & transition group will be as follows:

 - The head liaisons shall be nominated by any voting member of SGA or the respective liaisons.